Near Genoa in Douglas County, Nevada — The American Mountains (Southwest)

 Behind the mill stood a dwelling house, which served as the toll house for the Kingsbury Road.

 After it was purchased in 1874 by Robert Falcke.
 It was called the Farmers Mill.
 It stood until about 1910.

 Erected 1971 by Douglas County Commissioners and Carson Valley Historical Society.
 (Marker Number 2.)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Industry & Commerce.
 A significant historical year for this entry is 1865.

 Location.
 38° 57.93′ N, 119° 50.397′ W. Marker is near Genoa, Nevada, in Douglas County.
 Marker is at the intersection of Foothill Road and Old Kingsbury Road, on the right when traveling south on Foothill Road.
 Touch for map.
 Marker is in this post office area: Genoa NV 89411, United States of America.
 Touch for directions.

 Credits.
 This page was last revised on December 4, 2016.
-This page originally submitted on November 21, 2016, by Alvis Hendley of San Francisco, California.
-This page has been viewed 159 times since then and 12 times this year.
+It was originally submitted on November 21, 2016, by Alvis Hendley of San Francisco, California.
+This page has been viewed 202 times since then and 3 times this year.
 Photos: 1, 2, 3, 4. submitted on November 21, 2016, by Alvis Hendley of San Francisco, California. • Syd Whittle was the editor who published this page.